 A list of grantees is available online here.
 Due to the high demand, NCUA awarded only one grant per credit union.

 “We were pleased and impressed at the response from so many credit unions,” Office of Small Credit Union Initiatives Director William Myers said.
 “There’s a great sense of satisfaction that comes from making the kinds of investments that help low-income credit unions to thrive in a challenging financial and economic environment.”

 NCUA’s Office of Small Credit Union Initiatives administers the Community Development Revolving Loan Fund, which provides grants and loans to credit unions serving low-income communities.
 Since 2001, NCUA has received more than $14.8 million from Congress for grants to low-income credit unions.

 NCUA has sent grant notifications by email, and a credit union may check its CyberGrants login for its application status.
 Credit unions that did not receive a grant in 2014 and those with higher CAMEL composite or CAMEL management ratings received priority for funding.
 NCUA also evaluated a credit union’s service to its membership in making funding decisions.

 Urgent Need grants for emergency assistance are available year-round, subject to fund availability.
 More information is available online here (opens new window).

 NCUA’s Office of Small Credit Union Initiatives fosters credit union development and the effective delivery of financial services for small credit unions, new credit unions, minority depository institutions and credit unions with a low-income designation.
-Credit unions may stay informed of grant news by subscribing to FOCUS (opens new window), the office’s monthly e-newsletter.
+Credit unions may stay informed of grant news by subscribing to FOCUS (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , the office’s monthly e-newsletter.